1000ch/atom-csscomb/readme.md

 ### Indent Size

 Set the indent size (default is **2**).
 This value is used when you are choosing **space** for indent type.

-## Sort Order

-There are 2 ways to apply configuration for sort order.

-1. Put `.csscomb.json` to workspace of atom.
-2. Edit `~/.atom/packages/atom-csscomb/csscomb.json`.

-If there is `.csscomb.json`, it will be applied primary.
-(Even though you edit `~/.atom/packages/atom-csscomb/csscomb.json`.)

 ## License